-Some setup steps were the same for all the test networks, while others were specific to each network.
+Some setup steps were the same for all three test networks, while others were specific to each network.

-We performed the initial setup of the shared file server the same way on all the test networks.
+We performed the initial setup of the shared file server the same way on all three test networks.
 The first subsection below outlines that process.
 The thin clients do not have disks, so the file server held both their applications and the test data.
-For the PC test network, the file server held only the test data; we installed the applications locally, as typical users would.
+For the ClearCube Model R1200 PC Blade test network, the file server held only the test data; we installed the applications locally, as typical users would.